GabeStah/gremlin-chaos-monkey/src/index.md

 ### Pros of Chaos Monkey

-- **Prepares You for Random Failures**: Chaos Monkey allows for planned instance failures when you and your team are best-prepared to handle them.
+- **Prepares You for Random Instance Failures**: Chaos Monkey allows for planned instance failures when you and your team are best-prepared to handle them.
 You can [schedule terminations][#chaos-monkey-schedule-terminations] so they occur based on a configurable *mean* number of days and during a given *time period* each day.
-- **Encourages Distribution**: As [Netflix learned][#netflix-history] all too well in 2008 prior to developing Chaos Monkey, a vertically-stacked architecture is dangerous and prone to single points of failure.
-Conversely, a distributed architecture that Chaos Engineering practices and tools like Chaos Monkey encourage is inherently more resilient, so long as you proactively "break things on purpose" in an effort to learn.
 - **Encourages Redundancy**: Part and parcel of a distributed architecture, redundancy is another major benefit to smart Chaos Engineering practices.
 If a single service or instance is brought down unexpectedly, a redundant backup may save the day.
-- **Discourages Wasteful Dependencies**: Chaos Engineering best practices emphasize the importance of separating the wheat from the chaff by eliminating all unnecessary dependencies and allowing the system to remain functional with the absolute minimal components and services.
-- **Discovering Improvements**: Performing Chaos Experiments can often shed light on previously unknown improvements and workarounds.  ("Turns out, even with our core XYZ service offline, we're still going.
-Awesome!")
-- **Built Into Spinnaker**: If your architecture already relies on Spinnaker, getting Chaos Monkey up and running is a breeze.
+- **Built Into Spinnaker**: Chaos Monkey Version 2.0 relies on Spinnaker.
+This is both a pro and a con.
+It enables cross-cloud compatibility but requires that the user is using Spinnaker.

 ### Cons of Chaos Monkey

 - **Requires Spinnaker**: As discussed in [The Origin of Chaos Monkey][#spinnaker-strictly], Chaos Monkey **does not** support deployments that are managed by anything other than Spinnaker.
 - **Requires MySQL**: Chaos Monkey also requires the use of MySQL 5.X, as discussed in more detail in the [Chaos Monkey Tutorial][/developer-tutorial] chapter.
 - **Limited Failure Mode**: Chaos Monkey's limited scope means it injects one type of failure – causing pseudo-random instance failure.
 Thoughtful Chaos Engineering is about looking at an application's future, toward unknowable and unpredictable failures, beyond those of a single AWS instance.
-Chaos Monkey only handles a tiny subset of the "long tail" failures that software will experience during its life cycle.
+Chaos Monkey only handles one of the "long tail" failures that software will experience during its life cycle.
 Check out the [Chaos Monkey Alternatives][/alternatives] chapter for more information.
 - **Lack of Coordination**: While Chaos Monkey can terminate instances and cause failures, it lacks much semblance of coordination.
 Since Chaos Monkey is an open-source tool that was built by and for Netflix, it's left to you as the end-user to inject your own system-specific logic.
 Bringing down an instance is great and all, but knowing how to coordinate and act on that information is critical.

     ![now-what](images/now-what.gif 'Finding Nemo - Now What?')